top of page

 Next Steps:

-• Please arrive 15 minutes before the appointment as they need to fill out some forms (basic information)!
+• Please arrive 15 minutes before the appointment as you need to fill out some forms (basic information)!

 About this resource: The Department of Vocational Rehabilitation works with people with disabilities to provide several services including: